ropensci/spocc/README.md

 The inspiration for this comes from users requesting a more seamless experience across data sources, and from our work on a similar package for taxonomy data ([taxize][taxize]).

+__BEWARE:__ In cases where you request data from multiple providers, especially when including GBIF, there could be duplicate records since many providers' data eventually ends up with GBIF.
+See `?spocc_duplicates`, after installation, for more.

 ### Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)